omer-g/persistent-svelte-store/README.md

 # persistent-svelte-store

 ## Description
 A generic persistent writable store, built from scratch in TypeScript according to the Svelte store contract.
 Store value is stored in `localStorage` as a JSON string, but this is transparent to user.
+The store is reactive across tabs or windows using the Broadcast Channel API.

 ## Example
 Create a store and supply a type